Sapphire Color Guide

 Blue, pink, yellow, green, teal, purple, and color-change sapphire all belong to the same remarkable gemstone family.

-Color is the first thing most buyers notice in sapphire.
+Color is the first thing most people notice in sapphire.
 It is also one of the biggest drivers of emotion and value.
 But color names can be subjective, so it helps to understand the main families before comparing stones.

 How sapphire color is judged